angelleye/paypal-woocommerce/readme.txt

 * Many plugins treat these as failures and customers end up with duplicate payments if they continue to retry.

 Our plugins always handle these warnings/errors correctly so that you do not have to worry about dealing with those types of situations.

+= Localization =
+The PayPal Express Checkout buttons and checkout pages will translate based off your WordPress language setting by default.
+The rest of the plugin was also developed with localization in mind and is ready for translation.

+If you're interested in helping translate please [let us know](http://www.angelleye.com/contact-us/)!

 = Get Involved =
 Developers can contribute to the source code on the [PayPal for WooCommerce GitHub repository](https://github.com/angelleye/paypal-woocommerce).